input-output-hk/catalyst-voices/CONTRIBUTING.md

 2. **Pick an Issue**:
    - Browse through the open issues in the GitHub repository.
    - Pick an issue that interests you and aligns with your skills.
-Beginners might look for issues tagged as "good first issue" or "beginner-friendly".
+Beginners might look for issues tagged as `good first issue` or `beginner-friendly`.

 3. **Understand the Issue**:
    - Thoroughly read through the issue to understand the problem.